byanelli/podblender/README.md

 Either way, copy the feed's RSS link into your podcast player and enjoy.

+### Adding clips by email

+Each custom feed has its own email address, shown on the feed page and the dashboard.
+Email or forward a link to that address and the clip is added to the feed.
+Podblender takes the first link it finds, looking in the subject, then the body.
+Each received email is listed on the feed page with its result, and a feed accepts at most 30 emails an hour.
+If the address leaks, click **New address** on the feed page; mail sent to the old address is then ignored.

+Subscription feeds don't have an address.

+This requires a [Resend](https://resend.com/) account and a domain, or subdomain, that Resend receives mail for.
+To set it up:

+* In Resend, add the domain and enable receiving for it.
+Resend lists the MX record to add.
+* In Resend, create a webhook for the `email.received` event that points at `https://<your host>/webhooks/resend`.
+Locally, use your ngrok URL.
+* In `.env`, set:
+  * `RESEND_KEY`, an API key with full access.
+Podblender uses it to fetch each email's body
+  * `RESEND_WEBHOOK_SECRET`, the webhook's signing secret
+  * `RESEND_INBOUND_DOMAIN`, the domain from the first step, e.g. `mail.example.com`

+Until `RESEND_INBOUND_DOMAIN` is set, feeds don't show an email address.
+Until `RESEND_WEBHOOK_SECRET` is set, the webhook route responds with a 404.

 ### Listening on your phone

 Your podcast app needs to be able to reach the feed, which it can't do if the app is only listening on `localhost`. `php artisan dev` starts an ngrok tunnel for exactly this, so the RSS link you copy from the UI is already a public URL that works from your phone.